yaaminiv/yaaminiv.github.io/_posts/2017-07-20-Revised-Spawning-Plan.md

 For the static system, I want to keep larvae in five gallon buckets.
 Each pool listed in Table 3 will have five replicates, meaning I need 25 buckets total.
 Buckets will be placed in larger totes with water and immersion heaters to keep water temperature at 25 ºC for the larval period.
 I think five buckets will fit nicely into a tote, but I need to check.
 I'm planning on keeping the totes on the middle table where Laura had her buckets.

+### Spawning steps

+**Day 1**:

+- Shuck and sex all oysters
+- Dry strip viable oysters
+- IF NO COULTER COUNTER: Pool eggs together
+  - Use equal weights of gonads from multiple females
+- Screen eggs using 80 and 20 micron screens
+- Hydrate eggs
+- IF COULTER COUNTER: Count number of eggs needed for fertilization
+- Collect amount of sperm necessary for fertilization
+  - Hydrate sperm
+  - Examine under a microscope
+- Fertilize eggs
+  - One tripour per cross

+**Day 2**:

+- Calculate hatch rate
+- Pool alike treatments based on Table 3
+- Calculate pool densities
+- Redistribute larvae to static system
+  - Five gallon buckets in totes
+  - Five replicates/pool
+  - 1/2 larvae per mL

 ### Materials needed

 - Shucking knives: 4